OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Experimental Results

 In the $K$-robust variant, the chosen emitters must ensure that every client stays covered even if an adversary deactivates any $K$ of them.
 While this may appear as a complex combinatorial requirement, it reduces to a simple condition: each client must be within range of at least $K+1$ selected emitters.
 This reformulation makes the problem equivalent to a standard WSCP with a minor modification to the coverage constraint.

 The probabilistic variant introduces uncertain reliability of emitters.
 Here, each emitter $i$ fails independently with known probability $p_i$, and each client $j$ demands a minimum coverage probability $\pi_j$.
-Namely, if $x_i$ is a binary variables representing whether emitter $i$ is active, the solution must satisfy:
+Namely, if $x_i$ is a binary variable representing whether emitter $i$ is active, the solution must satisfy:

 where $S_j$ is the set of emitters within range of client $j$.
-This makes the problem non-linear and intractable, but rearranging the terms and taking the log on both sides allows to formulate equivalent but linear equalities
+This makes the problem non-linear and intractable, but rearranging the terms and taking the log on both sides allows us to formulate equivalent but linear inequalities